-Salty softened water is usually caused by incorrect settings, a partial block in your drain line, or incorrect settings.
-Please read through our steps below to confirm your softener is programmed and cleaned correctly to resolve this issue.
+Is your water salty?
+Salty softened water is usually caused by incorrect settings, a partial block in your drain line, or a leaking seal.
+Follow the steps below and we’ll confirm your softener is programmed and cleaned correctly to resolve this issue.
 Together we’ll get your water back to normal.

-1. First, you'll need to find the model code printed on the rating decal on your unit, or in the Specifications chart in your Owner’s Manual:
+1. First, you'll need to find the model code printed on the rating decal on your unit (usually under the lid), or in the Specifications chart in your Owner’s Manual:

-a.
-Hold the Program/Select button for 5-6 seconds until a model code appears.
+2. Go ahead and hold the Program/Select button for 5-6 seconds until a model code appears.
 Confirm it matches your softener's code.
-If it does not, use the Up and Down arrows to scroll through the codes.
+If it doesn’t, use the Up and Down arrows to scroll through the codes to find yours.

 2. Bypass the water softener by pushing the handle in on the back of your unit.
 This will stop water from coming in or out of the softener while you work.

-3. Locate the Venturi hanging off the left-hand side of softener head.
+3. You'll see the Venturi hanging off the left-hand side of softener head.
 The venturi is a gray plastic base with a white cone cap (pictured below).
 We'll need to take that apart.

-4. Remove the white cone cap and take all of the pieces out, until you are left with the empty gray housing (pictured below at the bottom.)
+4. You’ll remove the white cone cap by twisting it counter-clockwise.
+Take all of the pieces out, until you’re left with the empty gray housing (pictured below at the bottom.)

 5. Now you'll clean all those parts you took out with warm, soapy water.
 Feel free to use a paper clip or similar tool to clear any debris from the center of the HDVC black circular flow plug at the bottom of the base (pictured above).

-8. Reassemble the internal parts using the exploded view above, making sure to leave that upper flow plug (from the red or blue disc you removed) out of the venturi disc.
+7. Reassemble the internal parts, making sure to leave that upper flow plug (from the red or blue disc you removed) out of the Venturi disc.

 *Please note: some parts have numbers or letters printed on them – these should face UP when reassembling.

 1. Now, you'll find the drain hose adaptor located on the backside of the softener head (pictured below.)
-Go ahead and remove the black rectangular clip that holds the drain hose elbow to the softener head (pictured below).
+Go ahead and remove the black rectangular clip that holds the drain hose elbow to the softener head (pictured below.)
 The clip pulls straight up and out.

-4. Use a towel inside the drain elbow port to clean any sediment or salt residue.
-Blow air through the elbow to confirm there are no obstructions in the elbow or drain hose.
-Confirm your setup meets the requirements by scanning our Drain Hose Requirements article.
+3. Now clean inside your drain elbow port to remove any sediment or salt residue using a towel.
+Blow air through the elbow that you took off to confirm there are no obstructions in it or the drain hose.
+Make sure your setup meets the requirements in our Drain Hose Requirements article.

-5. Reconnect your drain elbow back to the valve head with the black rectangular clip.
+4. Now you can reconnect your drain elbow back to the valve head with the black rectangular clip.
 Pull your bypass handle back out to put it back into service.

 6. We'll run a full recharge to check our work.
-You’ll hold the Recharge button until the motor starts to turn, then let go.
+You’ll hold the Recharge button until you hear the motor starts to turn, then let go.
 You should hear it turn within about 3-5 seconds.

 7. The recharge will take about 2 ½ hours.
-After the system finishes the recharge (2 ½ hour duration), check a softened cold-water source for salty or odd taste.
+After the system finishes, check a softened cold water faucet for a salty or odd taste.